Credit Card Icon

 Non-Surgical Alternatives to Pterygium Removal

-For individuals who may feel hesitant about surgery or those experiencing mild pterygium, we want you to know that conservative treatment options can be quite effective.
+For individuals who may feel hesitant about surgery or those experiencing mild pterygium, we want you to know that non-surgical alternatives can be quite effective.
 These options include:

 We understand that wearing hats or caps with brims, along with using ultraviolet-blocking lenses, can provide additional protection.